UBC-NLP/COLX_565_sentiment_instructors/shortReflection.md

 For each short reflection, students should address the following:

 1. **Key Takeaways (2 points)**
-   - Summarize the most important insights from the **last two lectures and labs**.
+   - Summarize the most important insights from the **previous four lectures and two labs**.
-   - Explain how these concepts build on previous knowledge.
+   - Explain how these concepts build on previous knowledge (including outside this course, within the program itself).
    - If applicable, reference specific readings that helped clarify concepts.

 2. **Application & Examples (2 points)**